microsoft/durabletask-netherite/docs/introduction.md

 - Add the NuGet package `Microsoft.Azure.DurableTask.Netherite.AzureFunctions` to your functions project.
 - Create an EventHubs namespace.
 You can do this in the Azure portal, or using the Azure CLI.
 - Configure `EventHubsConnection` with the connection string for the Event Hubs namespace.
 You can do this using an environment variable, or with a function app configuration settings.
-- Modify the host.json to select Netherite as your provider.
-See [recommended host.json settings for Netherite](settings).
+- Add `"type" : "Netherite"` to the `storageProvider` section of your host.json.
+See [recommended host.json settings](settings).

+!> **Important** Never use the same EventHubs namespace for multiple function apps at the same time.

 ## Why a new engine?